Pte Frederick Thomas Berry 16-A-12

 Frederick was taken on strength on January 13 1945 to the Lake Superior Regiment and was killed in action then on Wednesday January 17 1945 age 36.

-At his headstone: In memory of my dear husband “Beloved take thy rest” his loving wife Vancouver BC
+On his headstone: In memory of my dear husband “Beloved take thy rest” his loving wife Vancouver BC

 His medals were: 1939-45 Star; France Germany Star; War medal; CVSM & Clasp.